Postpartum infections: Hygienic measures

-In 1843, Oliver Wendell Holmes Sr. published The Contagiousness of Puerperal Fever and controversially concluded that puerperal fever was frequently carried from patient to patient by physicians and nurses; he suggested that clean clothing and avoidance of autopsies by those aiding birth would prevent the spread of puerperal fever.
+In 1843, Oliver Wendell Holmes Sr. published The Contagiousness of Puerperal Fever and controversially concluded that puerperal fever was frequently carried from patient to patient by physicians and nurses.
+He suggested that clean clothing and avoidance of autopsies by those aiding birth would prevent the spread of the disease.
 Holmes quoted Dr. James Blundell as stating, "... in my own family, I had rather that those I esteemed the most should be delivered unaided, in a stable, by the mangerside, than that they should receive the best help, in the fairest apartment, but exposed to the vapors of this pitiless disease."

 Holmes' conclusions were ridiculed by many contemporaries, including Charles Delucena Meigs, a well-known obstetrician, who stated, "Doctors are gentlemen, and gentlemen's hands are clean."
 Richard Gordon states that Holmes' exhortations "outraged obstetricians, particularly in Philadelphia".
-In those days, "surgeons operated in blood-stiffened frock coats—the stiffer the coat, the prouder the busy surgeon", "pus was as inseparable from surgery as blood", and "Cleanliness was next to prudishness".
+In those days, "surgeons operated in blood-stiffened frock coats—the stiffer the coat, the prouder the busy surgeon", "pus was as inseparable from surgery as blood", and "cleanliness was next to prudishness".
 He quotes Sir Frederick Treves on that era: "There was no object in being clean.
 Indeed, cleanliness was out of place.
 It was considered to be finicking and affected.
-An executioner might as well manicure his nails before chopping off a head".
+An executioner might as well manicure his nails before chopping off a head."

 In 1844, Ignaz Semmelweis was appointed assistant lecturer in the First Obstetric Division of the Vienna General Hospital (Allgemeines Krankenhaus), where medical students received their training.
 Working without knowledge of Holmes' essay, Semmelweis noticed his ward's 16% mortality rate from fever was substantially higher than the 2% mortality rate in the Second Division, where midwifery students were trained.
 Semmelweis also noticed that puerperal fever was rare in women who gave birth before arriving at the hospital.
-Semmelweis noted that doctors in First Division performed autopsies each morning on women who had died the previous day, but the midwives were not required or allowed to perform such autopsies.
-He made the connection between autopsies and puerperal fever after a colleague, Jakob Kolletschka, died of sepsis after accidentally cutting his hand while performing an autopsy.
+Semmelweis noted that doctors in the First Division performed autopsies each morning on women who had died the previous day, but the midwives were not required or allowed to perform such autopsies.
+He made the connection between autopsies and puerperal fever after a colleague, Jakob Kolletschka, died of sepsis after a student accidentally cut his hand while performing an autopsy.

-Semmelweis began experimenting with various cleansing agents and, from May 1847, ordered all doctors and students working in the First Division wash their hands in chlorinated lime solution before starting ward work, and later before each vaginal examination.
+Semmelweis began experimenting with various cleansing agents and, from May 1847, ordered all doctors and students working in the First Division to wash their hands in chlorinated lime solution before starting ward work and later ordered this before each vaginal examination.
 The mortality rate from puerperal fever in the division fell from 18% in May 1847 to less than 3% in June–November of the same year.
 While his results were extraordinary, he was treated with skepticism and ridicule (see Response to Semmelweis).

 He did the same work in St. Rochus hospital in Pest, Hungary, and published his findings in 1860, but his discovery was again ignored.

 In 1935, Leonard Colebrook showed Prontosil was effective against haemolytic streptococcus and hence a cure for puerperal fever.